Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 Consumer spending at 68 percent of GDP means the US economy rises and falls largely with the American consumer.
 Household balance sheets, the labour market, and credit conditions are the primary drivers of the business cycle.
 The Federal Reserve sets short-term interest rates with a dual mandate of price stability and maximum employment.
 The US dollar's role as the global reserve currency gives the US persistent demand for its government debt and reduces the cost of running fiscal deficits.

-The 2026 trajectory shows the economy growing at roughly 1.8 percent real, with Q4 2025 having printed only +0.5 percent annualised (BEA third estimate).
-The deceleration reflects the lagged effect of the Federal Reserve's 2022-2024 rate-hiking cycle, though the labour market has remained more resilient than the GDP data alone suggests.
-The US is the only G7 economy projected to grow above 1.5 percent in 2026 and remains the world's largest nominal economy by a margin of more than $12 trillion over China.
+The 2026 trajectory shows the economy growing at roughly 2.3 percent real, with Q4 2025 having printed only +0.5 percent annualised (BEA third estimate).
+The pace is supported by a lower policy rate and fading drag from earlier trade barriers, and the labour market has remained more resilient than the headline GDP data alone suggests.
+The US is the only G7 economy projected to grow above 2 percent in 2026 and remains the world's largest nominal economy by a margin of more than $11 trillion over China.

 Sector Composition